dinomyte72/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk ts_avg_steps_per_5_min_interval](figure/ts_avg_steps_per_5_min_interval-1.png)

 ### Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+The following code determines which time interval has the highest average number of steps:

 ```r
 maxSteps <- which.max(avgStepsInt$meanSteps)